 As one of its most meaningful benefits, Aeroplan 25K status grants 25 eUpgrade credits every year, which can be used to upgrade instantly from economy class to business class on Air Canada flights in a strategy known as the “Latitude Attitude”.

 This can save you five to six figures’ worth of Aeroplan points every year compared to simply booking business class flights outright!

 Elite Status Level Up

 In addition to entry-level 25K status, cardholders can also earn an “Elite Status Level Up” to Aeroplan 35K status or higher upon spending $50,000 in the calendar year.

 The Elite Status Level Up takes into consideration whatever status level you’ve organically earned during the year of hitting the $50,000 spending threshold.
 Then, as of January 1 and through December 31 of the following year, your status will be bumped up one level higher.

-However, status earned via the Level Up benefit does not count as earned status for the following year’s Level Up benefit – that would be too easy!
+- Status earned via Elite Status Level Up does not count as earned status for the following year’s Level Up benefit – that would be too easy!